 - 1. Take a picture of the Temperate Chart screen, and send it to us if you need help fixing your fault. - 2.
-Download a copy of your console log (instructions HERE) and send that to us as well.
+Send us a picture of the fault message and Console message.

 ROOT CAUSES OF HEATER FAULTS

 This section describes some of the root causes of heater faults.
 This is not a comprehensive list, but it's the most-common known causes.
 They're listed in approximate order of most-common to least-common.